Local supplier with a long history

 “Both Mikko and Arttu, along with other installation supervisors from Tecwill, did a great job.
 They know how to install and commission a concrete plant with professional expertise and steely project management skills.
 The plant looks really good!” he sums up.

-Cobra C80 – Tecwill planetary mixer, hydraulic dicharge hatch, cement scale with separate filter, Walter – mixer high-pressure washing system, flying aggregate weighing system, separate recycling water scale, frequency converter-controlled "flying" aggregate dosing, 4 x 50 m3 (65 yards) elevated aggregate bins, separate dust-free electrical central room, aggregate moisture measurement and a camera system.
+The delivery scope for the project included the Cobra C80 plant itself, Tecwill planetary mixer, hydraulic discharge hatch, cement scale with a separate filter, Walter high-pressure mixer washer, "flying" aggregate weighing and dosing system, a separate recycling water scale, 4 x 50 m3 (65 yards) elevated aggregate bins, separate dust-free electrical central room, aggregate moisture measurement system and a camera system.

 Want more information?